jeremytammik/tbc/a/1807_createviaoffset.md

 ####<a name="3"></a> Specifying a List of Offsets to CreateViaOffset

-Stephen Harrison has been valiantly and persistantly working on a solution to crop views to rooms, as discussed in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) threads on [room boundary polygons](https://forums.autodesk.com/t5/revit-api-forum/room-boundary-polygons/m-p/9157379), [CreateViaOffset to offset room boundary inwards or outwards](https://forums.autodesk.com/t5/revit-api-forum/createviaoffset/m-p/9159500) and
+Stephen Harrison has been valiantly and persistently working on a solution to crop views to rooms, as discussed in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) threads on [room boundary polygons](https://forums.autodesk.com/t5/revit-api-forum/room-boundary-polygons/m-p/9157379), [CreateViaOffset to offset room boundary inwards or outwards](https://forums.autodesk.com/t5/revit-api-forum/createviaoffset/m-p/9159500) and